Code-Institute-Submissions/project-3/README.md

 The image and design of the favicon is my work.

 **Riddle Images**:
-These are the work of **Marcus Connor** of [Brainless Tales](http://www.brainlesstales.com/) who gave me permission to use theses images for these games.
+These are the work of **Marcus Connor** of [Brainless Tales](http://www.brainlesstales.com/) who gave me permission to use these images for the games in this project.
 I am very grateful for this.

 One can read more about Marcus' work in the [About page of his website](http://www.brainlesstales.com/about).
 You can also see the 9 years' worth of daily pictures as well as visit his [store](http://www.brainlesstales.com/store).

 ### FONTS
 **Averia Serif Libre**, **Gloria Hallelujah** and **Bubblegum** fonts from [google fonts](https://fonts.google.com/).